franciellevargas/HateBR/README.md

 </br>

-In addition, we also provide baseline machine learning results for both task: offensive language and hate speech detection.
-The best obtained models is available here in .pkl files.
+In addition, we also provide baseline machine learning results for both tasks: offensive language and hate speech detection.
+The best-obtained models are available here in .pkl files.
 File names are organized as `[classification (offensive or hate)_representation (ngram or tfidf)_algorithms (nb, svm, mlp or lr)]`.
-For example, the file *offensive_tfidf_svm.pkl* presents the model about offensive detection with tf-idf representation using the support vector machine algorithm.
+For example, the file *offensive_tfidf_svm.pkl* presents the model of offensive detection with tf-idf representation using the support vector machine algorithm.

 </br>